Njorogetracy/badware-detective/README.md

 ## Technologies Used
 - Git - Was used for version control, the Gitpod terminal to commit and push to GitHub.

-- [GitHub](https://github.com/) - Was used to store the project code
+- [GitHub](https://github.com/) - Was used to store the project code.

 - [Lucid](https://lucid.app/documents#/dashboard) -  Was used to create the logic flowchart.